-The budget should be detailed and describe the work to be done and include all estimated costs.
+The budget should be detailed, describe the work to be done, and include all estimated costs.
 The SHPO will review and may make changes to the budget line items as submitted in the application.
 The final budget approved by the SHPO will become an attachment to the grant agreement.
+See below examples.